The age of audio has arrived!

 We make it easy for listeners to listen

 4. Got it.
-But how is this different from Clubhouse or Discord?
+But how is this different from Clubhouse, Twitter Spaces, Discord, and Spotify Greenroom?

 5. Makes sense.
 Let me dig in a bit more.
 So I use Clubhouse to engage my audience.
 How can I use this in that context?

-Clubhouse and Discord are great for intense, interactive sessions that last last 30 minutes to an hour, with a small number of active participants and a larger listening audience.
-A Witlingo audio station can be used in this context as a companion channel that enables people to post their comments prior to the Clubhouse or Discord session and then after the session, enabling the audience and the active participants to prime the conversation ahead of the Clubhouse session, and then to continue the conversation in a less intense way after the session.
-It is also a great way to enable those who are shy and don't wish to engage live, to express themselves with less pressure to perform.
+Clubhouse and other social audio platforms are great for intense, interactive sessions that typically last an hour or so, is usually facilitated by a moderator and animated by a small number of active participants (called panelists), with a larger groupd of users who are listening.
+In this context, a Witlingo audio station can be used as a companion channel that enables people to post their comments prior to the openig of the social audio session and then after the session, enabling the audience and the active participants to prime the conversation ahead of the Clubhouse session, and then to continue the conversation in a less intense way after the session.
+(It is also a great way to enable those who are shy and don't wish to engage live, to express themselves with less pressure to perform.)

 6. Very interesting.
 I also have a podcast.
 How do you see me using this with my podcast?

-Unlike Clubhouse and Discord, podcasts are asynchronous channels that enable listeners to listen to your podcast on demand and at their own convenience.
-What could be of value to you is to enable your listeners to not only post their comments about your podcast whenever they want to at their convenience, but also to listen to comments from other listeners.
+Unlike Clubhouse and other social audio platforms, podcasts are asynchronous channels that enable listeners to listen to your podcast on demand and at their own convenience.
+What could be of value to you as a podcaster is to enable your listeners to not only post their comments about your podcast whenever they want to and at their convenience, but also to listen to comments from other listeners.

 7. I also happen to have an Amazon Alexa skill and a Google Assistant action.
 How does this fit there?